alanm20/SH3_chr/README.md

  ([http://heather.ucoz.ru/load/29-1-0-72])
 -  In SH2,3 Explorer choose "Add file" menu and open "Silent Hill 3/Data/arc.arc" file.
 Expand the directory tree in the left panel to find Root->arc.arc->data->chrpl.arc.
 Left click on chrpl.arc to select it, then right click on chrpl.arc and choose "Extract Selection"
 -  Extracted files are stored under "Silent Hill 3/data/data" folder
-- Run Noesis.exe and navigate to "Silent Hill 3/data/data/chr/pl/pcchr/pl/"  and click on "chhaa.mdl" (Heather starting outfit)
+- Run Noesis.exe and navigate to "Silent Hill 3/data/data/chr/pl/pcchr/pl/"  and click on "chhaa.mdl" (Heather starting outfit) to load it in Noesis.

 To export character to Blender 3.x:
 -   Use Noesis File|Export Preview and set file format to ".gltf (glTF Model)" format ( other formats may not export materials correctly)